 David B Wilson

-Crime prevention, juvenile delinquency, and correctional treatment programs, meta-analysis, quantitative research methods
+Crime prevention, juvenile delinquency, and correctional treatment programs, meta-analysis, quantitative research methods, applied statistics

 Selected Publications